quii/learn-go-with-tests/pointers-and-errors.md

 }
 ```

-The `\n` escape character, prints new line after outputing the memory address.
+The `\n` escape character, prints new line after outputting the memory address.
+We get the pointer to a thing with the address of symbol; `&`.

 Now re-run the test